GenericPirate/tmux/Contributing.md

 - ([#3139](https://github.com/tmux/tmux/issues/3139)) An option to change
   cursor style and colour when in copy mode (or any mode?).

+- In copy mode, refresh (r) will update the content but not move the scroll position, so the text appears to jump.
+It would be better to also move the position so there was no apparent movement.

+- A toggle in copy mode to automatically refresh, either when new output is added - with some sort of time limit, say at most once a second - or if that is tricky, just once a second.

 ### Medium things

 - ([#3655](https://github.com/tmux/tmux/issues/3655)) Ability to change popup